<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 The Baldrige model consists of seven categories.
 These categories define an organization’s processes and the results it achieves.
 All of the elements are interrelated, and excellence is demonstrated through outstanding results.

-The questions included in the Baldrige Criteria for Performance Excellence change every couple of years as the organization studies and understands what high-performing organizations are doing to achieve amazing results.
+The questions included in the Baldrige Criteria for Performance Excellence change every couple of years as the organization studies and learns what high-performing organizations do to achieve remarkable results.
 They verify those practices and then include them in updated versions of the Criteria.
 That’s why the Baldrige Framework has become what’s now considered the “leading edge of validated management practice.”
-The Criteria form a set of best practices against which any organization can gauge their performance, find weaknesses, maximize resources, see rapid improvement and sustain results.
-The Framework is useful because it’s not a guess or theory, but instead an evidence-based system that has been proven to truly drive outcomes.
+The Criteria form a set of best practices against which any organization can gauge its performance, find weaknesses, maximize resources, see rapid improvement, and sustain results.
+The Framework is useful because it’s not a guess or theory but an evidence-based system proven to drive outcomes.

 Category 1: Leadership